Tuupertunut/BattleSheepSolver/documentation/guide.md

 ## How to run

+There are two game modes in this program: watch mode and play mode.
+Game mode is selected with a command line flag `-w` or `-p`.

-To run the program, run `cargo run --release` in the project folder.
+To run the program in watch mode, run `cargo run --release -- -w` in the project folder.

+To run it in play mode, run `cargo run --release -- -p`.

 Note: It is important to use the `--release` flag which makes the program run about 100x faster.

 ## How to use